A master-planned community anchored by Desert Ridge Marketplace with wide streets and mountain views in every direction.

 Desert Ridge tends to attract established families, dual-income professionals, and relocating buyers from higher-cost markets who recognize the value proposition.
 The buyer profile skews toward those who have done their homework on school quality, commute times, and resale potential before making their move.
 What seals the deal for most buyers is the proximity to Desert Ridge Marketplace and Cashman Park, which add daily-life value that is difficult to replicate elsewhere.

-Desert Ridge's $550K median represents a 31% premium over the broader Phoenix market ($420K).
-At $250 per square foot versus Phoenix's $191 average, that premium tells you exactly what this location commands - buyers are paying for desert ridge marketplace, and the single-family/townhome inventory that defines the area.
-Homes are moving in 35 days, a pace that gives buyers room to think but not enough to be indecisive.
+Desert Ridge's $550K median represents a 14% premium over the broader Phoenix market ($484K).
+That premium tells you exactly what this location commands - buyers are paying for desert ridge marketplace, and the single-family/townhome inventory that defines the area.
+Neighborhood-level pace data is not published at this granularity, so treat the city and county figures as the reliable baseline and current comparable sales as the ground truth.

-Frank Vazquez, whose Venture REI has closed transactions in Desert Ridge and across Phoenix's 19 neighborhoods, sees a pattern here that raw median numbers miss: Desert Ridge consistently outperforms the city average in resale value because it has something most competing neighborhoods lack - a combination of school access, community amenities, and location that families will pay to secure.
-The homes that sell fastest here are not the cheapest or the most expensive; they are the well-maintained, move-in-ready properties in the $495K to $605K sweet spot.
+A pattern Incyte Realty's experience across Phoenix's 19 neighborhoods keeps surfacing, and one that raw median numbers miss: neighborhoods like Desert Ridge hold resale value because they offer what competing areas often lack - a combination of school access, community amenities, and location that families will pay to secure.
+The listings that draw the deepest interest are typically the well-maintained, move-in-ready properties priced near the neighborhood median.

-Venture REI monitors real estate conditions across the Phoenix metropolitan area, including Desert Ridge.
-The market insights in this guide reflect current ARMLS data combined with on-the-ground experience from a team that has been active in this market for over a decade.
+Incyte Realty monitors real estate conditions across the Phoenix metropolitan area, including Desert Ridge.
+The market insights in this guide combine regularly refreshed public market data with on-the-ground experience from a team that has been active in this market for over a decade.

-For a candid look at what is available in Desert Ridge right now, contact Venture REI.
+For a candid look at what is available in Desert Ridge right now, contact Incyte Realty.